 Standard Committee Response: agreed.
 We will change to “Therefore organic production is more…”

 The IFOAM Standard (IS) is an internationally applicable organic standard developed by IFOAM.
 It is a good, practical interpretation of the IFOAM Standards Requirements (Common Objectives and Requirements of Organic Standards), hence belongs to the IFOAM Family of Standards.
 IFOAM recognizes the need to harmonize organic standards worldwide whenever possible, but also the need to have organic standards that are regionally adapted.
-The IFOAM Standard is an off-the-shelf standard which can be used by those wanting to outsource standard setting and maintenance and see the benefits of sharing the work with others and creating synergies on an international level.
+The IFOAM Standard is an off-the-shelf standard that can be used by those wanting to outsource standard setting and maintenance and see the benefits of sharing the work with others and creating synergies on an international level.
 The IFOAM Standard is written in such a way that it may be used in the context of third party certification, Participatory Guarantee Systems (PGS), Community Supported Agriculture (CSA), or simply self-commitment by producers wishing to follow the standard.
 Hence the standard will not contain record keeping requirements or other requirements related to certification.

 Comment OFAI, India: replace “outsource standard setting” by “leverage standards setting” since most standards are set in consultation with but not using them verbatim.
 Secondly modify the last sentence as follows: “Hence, record keeping requirements or other requirements related to certification are not within the scope of this standard.”